szw/vim-bufferlist2/README.md

 ;).
 To perform that press `f` (a good mnemonic could be *forget*)

 You can also close all detached (foreign) buffers, if you press uppercase letter `F`.
-This can be useful to clean up "orphaned" buffers, if you just have closed the tab you were working with.
+This can be useful to clean up *orphaned* buffers, if you just have closed the tab you were working with.

 ### Keys summary ###